A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Common questions about trusts.

-No. Because you retain full control over a revocable trust, the assets remain in your taxable estate.
-Estate tax reduction requires irrevocable trusts such as ILITs, SLATs, or GRATs, which remove assets from your estate.
+No. Because you retain control, assets stay in your taxable estate.
+Reduction requires irrevocable trusts like ILITs, SLATs, or GRATs.

-Every Legacy Counsel engagement is priced on a fixed-fee basis.
-After a strategy call, we provide a written proposal covering documents, revisions, signing, and funding guidance.
+Every engagement is priced on a fixed fee.
 You know the full cost before any work begins.

 RELATED